-Justice vs Abuse — Part II: The Precedent & The Law
+Justice vs Abuse — Part 2: The Precedent & The Law

 The legal battle: DIICOT vs. Cristea.
 The three victories, the historic precedent and international law protecting patients with controlled medication.